Revisiting Adversarial Training under Hyperspectral Image: Experiments and Discussions

 \subsection{Settings}

-\paragraph{Datasets} We conduct experiments on the Pavia University, Houston, and Washington DC datasets.
-Due to space constraints, only the results of the Pavia University dataset are presented in this section.
-The introduction, training sets configuration, as well as experimental results, are presented in the Appendix.
+\paragraph{Datasets}We conduct experiments on four widely used HSI datasets, including Pavia University, Houston, Washington DC, and Salinas Valley.
+These datasets cover diverse scenes, spatial resolutions, and class distributions, providing a comprehensive evaluation benchmark for adversarial robustness in HSI classification.

 \paragraph{Metrics} In addition to the benign accuracy, we also evaluate the model's adversarial robustness under an \(\epsilon = 8/255\) bounded perturbation in the \(l_\infty\) norm.
 The attacks used include the single-step FGSM \cite{23} and multi-step iterative attacks such as PGD-10 \cite{24}, PGD-50 \cite{24}, and CW \cite{43}, all with a step size of 2/255.
 Furthermore, we also utilize AutoAttack (AA) \cite{44}, which is considered one of the strongest attacks.
+It should be noted that due to the limitation of GPU memory, the AA on the Salinas dataset cannot be conducted.

 \paragraph{Details} We use the Stochastic Gradient Descent (SGD) optimizer to train the model, with an initial learning rate of 0.1, momentum of 0.9, and weight decay of 5e-4.
 The batch size is set to 128.
-The training is conducted for 50 epochs, with the learning rate reduced to one-tenth of the original value at the 40th and 45th epochs.
-For adversarial example generation, we set up adversarial training to generate adversarial examples with a maximum perturbation of 8/255 and a step size of 2/255, using 5 iterations for internal maximization.
-Additionally, we also conduct tests on fast adversarial training, where adversarial examples are generated using FGSM attacks with a maximum perturbation of 8/255 and a step size of 8/255.
+The training is conducted for 100 epochs, with the learning rate reduced to one-tenth of the original value at the 90th and 95th epochs.
+For adversarial example generation, we set up PGD attacks to generate adversarial examples with a maximum perturbation of 8/255 and a step size of 2/255, using 5 iterations for internal maximization.
+Additionally, we also conduct tests on FAT, where adversarial examples are generated using FGSM attacks with a maximum perturbation of 8/255 and a step size of 8/255.
+In the hyperparameter selection process, we set $\beta$ to 0.005 and $\gamma$ to 1e-5.